newcastle-biostatistics/newcastle-biostatistics/content/authors/michael_grayling/_index.md

 Prior to this I was a Statistician at the [MRC Biostatistics Unit, University of Cambridge](https://www.mrc-bsu.cam.ac.uk/).

 I am interested in the design and analysis of clinical trials.
-My work has involved a mixture of developing novel statistical methodology for trials, comparing existing method performance, and creating user-friendly software for trial design.
+My work has involved a mixture of developing novel statistical methodology for trials, comparing existing method performance, and collaborating on real trials.
-I also collaborate on real trials.
+I also work on developing user-friendly software for trial design; I created and maintain the multiarm app for designing fixed-sample and adaptive (group-sequential/drop-the-losers) multi-arm trials, available [here](https://mjgrayling.shinyapps.io/multiarm/).

 ### PhD students